ealush/vest/website/docs/writing_your_suite/optional_fields.md

 # Optional Fields

 By default, all tests inside Vest are required for the suite to be considered "valid".
 However, there may be situations in which some tests can be skipped, such as when dealing with optional fields in your application's logic.
-In such cases, Vest provides the `optional` function, which allows you to mark fields as optional, so that they are not accounted for in the suite's validity.
+In such cases, Vest provides the optional function, which allows you to mark fields as optional, so that they can be skipped during validation without affecting the overall validity of the suite.

-Vest's definition of "optional" is that the field did not have any test runs in the lifetime of the suite.
-If your app requires custom logic, you can define your custom rules for omission.

-## Basic Usage - Allowing Tests Not to Run

-The `optional` function can take a field name as its argument or an array of field names.
-For example, the following code specifies that `pet_color` and `pet_age` fields are optional:
+An optional field is a field that can be omitted or left empty during validation without causing the entire suite to be considered invalid.
+When a field is marked as optional using the optional function, Vest will exclude it from the validation process unless specified otherwise.

+Vest has a best-effort approach to determining whether an optional field should be applied.

+## How Vest Determines Optional Fields

+When a field is marked as optional using the `optional` function, Vest will consider the following:

+## If the tests never ran

+If the field was skipped in all runs of the suite, it will be considered as optional.

 ```js
 import { create, optional, only, test, enforce } from 'vest';